 Range Rover Evoque review - Interior, design and technology

-The Evoque looks great, has a luxurious interior and boasts great tech
+The Evoque looks great, has a luxurious interior and boasts impressive tech

 The latest Range Rover Evoque has received an evolutionary styling update – Land Rover has chosen not to break what worked so well for the original car.
-The Evoque takes inspiration from the larger Range Rover Velar, with similar headlights, taillights and smoothed-off flanks with smart recessed door handles.
+The second-generation Evoque is less aggressive, instead taking inspiration from the larger Range Rover Velar, with similar headlights, taillights and smoothed-off flanks with smart recessed door handles.
 R-Dynamic models bring a sportier look, adding black and burnished copper detailing plus a body-coloured front bumper.

-There are plenty of alloy wheel designs to pick from, ranging from 17 to 20 inches as standard depending on spec, or 21 inches as an option.
-On the standard car, an optional black exterior pack replaces some chrome and body-coloured trim parts with glossy black items for £640.
+There are plenty of alloy wheel designs to pick from, ranging from 17 to 21 inches as standard depending on spec.

 A palette of silvers, greys and blacks makes up most of the Evoque’s paint choices, with Firenze Red a notable exception.
-Metallic paint costs £705, premium metallic paint £970 and a contrasting silver or black painted roof costs £650.
+Fuji white is the only standard paint, Metallic paint costs £705, premium metallic paint £970 and a contrasting black painted roof costs £650.

 Inside there’s more inspiration from elsewhere in the Range Rover line-up, with a focus on quality materials, clean design and modern infotainment.
 Overall interior quality has taken a welcome step forward and is now on a par with rivals like the Audi Q3 and BMW X2; it feels slightly ahead of the Volvo XC40 in this regard, with a greater focus on outright luxury.

-There’s plenty of scope for personalisation inside, with various colour combinations, equipment packs and trim finishes - although be prepared to pay handsomely to add these individual touches.
+There’s plenty of scope for personalisation inside, with various colour combinations, equipment packs and trim finishes, but you should be prepared to pay handsomely to add these individual touches.

 Sat-nav, stereo and infotainment